powervm/pypowervm/README.rst

   the ``pypowervm.base_partition.IOSlot.io_adapter`` property.
 Removal will break compatibility with PowerVC 1.3.0.0 and 1.3.0.1.
 The issue is resolved as of PowerVC 1.3.0.2.

+- The ``xag`` argument to the ``pypowervm.wrappers.entry_wrapper.EntryWrapper.update`` method is deprecated and will be removed no sooner than January 1st, 2017.